Trump election probe grand jury believes some witnesses lied

-ATLANTA (AP) — A special grand jury that investigated efforts by then-President Donald Trump and his allies to overturn his election loss in Georgia says it believes some witnesses committed perjury, and it recommends that prosecutors seek charges.
+ATLANTA (AP) — A special grand jury investigating efforts by then-President Donald Trump and his allies to overturn his 2020 election loss in Georgia says it believes “one or more witnesses” committed perjury and urged local prosecutors to bring charges.

-The panel recommended that the district attorney “seek appropriate indictments for such crimes where the evidence is compelling.”
-In addition to the section on perjury, the report’s introduction and conclusion were released Thursday.
-But any recommendations on potential criminal charges for specific people will remain under wraps for now.
+Fulton County District Attorney Fani Willis should “seek appropriate indictments for such crimes where the evidence is compelling,” according to portions of the special grand jury’s final report that were released on Thursday.

-While the report is silent on key details, including who the panel believes committed perjury and whether other indictments should be pursued, it marks the first time the grand jurors’ recommendations for criminal charges tied to the case have been made public.
-The investigation is one of several that could have serious legal consequences for the former president as he ramps up his third bid for the presidency.
+Those sections are silent on key details, including who the panel believes committed perjury and what other specific charges should be pursued.
+But it marks the first time the grand jurors’ recommendations for criminal charges tied to the case have been made public.
+And it’s a reminder of the intensifying legal challenges facing the former president as he ramps up his third White House bid amid multiple legal investigations.

-Despite Trump’s persistent contentions, the grand jurors found “by a unanimous vote that no widespread fraud took place in the Georgia 2020 presidential election that could result in overturning the election.”
+Trump is also under investigation by the U.S. Department of Justice for holding classified documents at his Florida estate.

-The partial release was ordered Monday by Fulton County Superior Court Judge Robert McBurney, who oversaw the special grand jury.
-During a hearing last month, prosecutors urged him not to release the report until they decide on charges, while a coalition of media organizations, including The Associated Press, pushed for the entire report to be made public immediately.
+The former president never testified before the special grand jury, meaning he is not among those who could have perjured themselves.
+But the report doesn’t foreclose the possibility of other charges, and the case still poses particular challenges for Trump, in part because his actions in Georgia were so public.

 Willis has said since the beginning of the investigation two years ago that she was interested in a Jan.
 2, 2021, phone call in which Trump suggested to Raffensperger that he could “find” the votes needed to overturn his loss in the state.